 The Bottom Line

 Voice search visibility isn't mysterious.
+It's also increasingly valuable.
+Voice commerce is expected to reach $80 billion by 2026, and 58% of consumers already use voice search to find local businesses.
+The businesses showing up in those results are capturing customers their competitors never even see.
 It follows the same principle as all AI visibility: be present in the data sources AI systems trust, with accurate and structured information they can easily understand.
+This practice is called Answer Engine Optimization—our complete guide covers the full picture.

 There's no shortcut.
 No secret registry.
 No single payment that unlocks voice visibility.